daddyjasiu/payback-interview/README.md

 The app is created in highly scalable architecture, is configurable, supports Material 3 and light/dark mode.

 Implemented loading and error handling with concrete states and different UI.
+App supports background caching and offline data loading from cache.

 ### Tech stack: